keithrbennett/rexe/README.md

 Options:

 -h, --help               Print help and exit
--m, --mode MODE          Mode with which to handle input, (-ms for string (default), -me for enumerator) -r, --require REQUIRES   Gems and built-in libraries (e.g. shellwords, yaml) to require, comma separated -v, --[no-]verbose       Verbose mode, writes to stderr
+-l, --load               Load this Ruby source code file -m, --mode MODE          Mode with which to handle input (i.e. what `self` will be in the code):
+                           -ms for each line to be handled separately as a string (default) -me for an enumerator of lines (least memory consumption for big data) -mb for 1 big string (all lines combined into single multiline string) -r, --require REQUIRES   Gems and built-in libraries (e.g. shellwords, yaml) to require, comma separated -v, --[no-]verbose       Verbose mode, writes to stderr